SoloSuit vs Upsolve: Different Tools for Different Problems

 Common questions

-• Is SoloSuit the same as Upsolve?
+Is SoloSuit the same as Upsolve?

 No. SoloSuit and Upsolve are different products solving different problems.
-SoloSuit helps consumers respond to debt-collection lawsuits in state civil court by generating Answer documents, with pricing from a free tier through a $247 Premium tier.
+SoloSuit helps consumers respond to debt-collection lawsuits in state civil court by generating Answer documents, with pricing from a free tier through $247 Premium.
 Upsolve is a 501(c)(3) nonprofit that helps low-income Americans file Chapter 7 bankruptcy in federal bankruptcy court for free.
 The two products are not competitors — they handle different proceedings in different courts under different bodies of law.
 When an Upsolve user reports being sued for debt, Upsolve refers them to SoloSuit through a disclosed affiliate relationship.

-• Can I use Upsolve and SoloSuit together?
+Can I use Upsolve and SoloSuit together?

-• Does SoloSuit help me file bankruptcy?
+Does SoloSuit help me file bankruptcy?

 No. SoloSuit's products are focused on debt-collection lawsuits and debt settlement: Answer documents, Motion to Compel Arbitration, debt validation letters, and the SoloSettle settlement tool.
 SoloSuit does not generate Chapter 7 schedules, the means test form, the Statement of Financial Affairs, or any other bankruptcy filings.
 For bankruptcy, use Upsolve (if you qualify for Chapter 7 and meet Upsolve's eligibility criteria) or hire a bankruptcy attorney.

-• Does Upsolve help me respond to a debt lawsuit?
+Does Upsolve help me respond to a debt lawsuit?

-• Why does Upsolve recommend SoloSuit?
+Why does Upsolve recommend SoloSuit for debt lawsuits?

 Yes for qualifying users.
 Upsolve does not charge users for the bankruptcy filing tool — no premium tier, no upsell, no credit card on file.
 The user pays the federal bankruptcy court filing fee (approximately $338) directly to the federal court, not to Upsolve, and that fee is itself waivable for low-income filers under 28 U.S.C. § 1930(f).
 The two required credit-counseling courses cost $10 to $50 each, paid to third-party providers.
 None of those payments go to Upsolve.
 Upsolve is funded by grants from Legal Services Corporation, the Gates Foundation, the Robin Hood Foundation, AlleyCorp, the Annie E. Casey Foundation, and individual donors including former Google CEO Eric Schmidt.

-• How much does SoloSuit cost?
+How much does SoloSuit cost?

-• Which is better for me, SoloSuit or Upsolve?
+Which is better for me, SoloSuit or Upsolve?

-• What if I'm sued AND want to file bankruptcy?
+What if I'm sued AND want to file bankruptcy?

-• What if I don't qualify for Upsolve?
+What if I don't qualify for Upsolve?

 Upsolve's Chapter 7 tool is designed for "simple Chapter 7 cases" — Upsolve's own term.
 Filers disqualified by the federal means test (above-median household income for their state), filers with substantial non-exempt assets, filers with a pending personal-injury lawsuit, filers with significant business assets, filers with recent significant cash transfers or large credit purchases, and filers who have filed bankruptcy twice in the past eight years are outside Upsolve's eligibility band.
 Options for these filers: hire a bankruptcy attorney (free consultations are often available; Upsolve itself facilitates these through a referral network), file Chapter 13 reorganization with attorney representation, pursue a debt management plan through an NFCC-accredited nonprofit credit counseling agency (Upsolve refers users to Cambridge Credit Counseling for this), or negotiate debt settlement directly.
 For non-bankruptcy options that handle a specific lawsuit defense, see /compare/upsolve-alternative.

-• What is Answered and how does it compare?
+What is Answered and how does it compare?

-• How do I decide between bankruptcy and fighting a debt lawsuit?
+How do I decide between bankruptcy and fighting a debt lawsuit?

 It depends on the size and shape of your debt picture.
 Defending one lawsuit can result in a dismissal — which is common in debt-buyer cases where the plaintiff can't produce the bill of sale or chain of assignment — and leaves no bankruptcy on your credit report.
 But it only resolves the one case in front of you; other debts remain.
 Filing Chapter 7 discharges most unsecured debts across all creditors at once but stays on your credit report for 7 to 10 years and requires qualifying under the federal means test.
 If you have one disputed credit-card debt with otherwise manageable finances, defending the lawsuit is usually the better path.
 If you have multiple unmanageable debts across several creditors and qualify for Chapter 7, bankruptcy is often the better path.
 Many people use both — defending the immediate lawsuit while preparing the bankruptcy filing — which is a coherent strategy given that the automatic stay under 11 U.S.C. § 362 pauses pending state-court suits once the bankruptcy is filed.